 It’s barely March, and already my email box is filling up with messages from other moms I know about summer camp.
 Who is going where?
 What kinds of camps are out there?
 Can we sign our kids up for such-and-such camp so they will be together?

 While summer seems a long way away, especially considering how cold and rainy it has been lately, the reality is that it will be here before any of us realize.
 Without some kind of pre-planning, your kids could be stuck doing lemonade stands all day long and basically driving you crazy.
 For both you and your kids’ sake, spending some time at camp is not only healthy, in some ways, it’s a necessity.
 It’s also a chance for them to try new activities and seek out novel interests.

 While there are always a few camps that seems to sell out as quickly as they open up registration (hello Coastal Camp), there are lot to still choose from, as long as you don’t wait too long.
-Here are a few suggestions to complement the annual summer camp guide in our March issue.
+Here are a few suggestions to complement our annual summer camp listings in our March issue.

 Due to Covid-19, please check with the below camps to see how they might have altered operation this year.

 Camp Edmo, which specializes in STEAM (science, technology, engineering, arts and math) day camps, has two Marin locations in Novato and Mill Valley, plus other Bay Area locations.
 While this camp offers traditional STEM sessions on topics such as game coding, gadget building, carpentry and space exploration, it also mixes it up with themes such as forensic science, molecular gastronomy and how to create your own YouTube channel.

 With two Marin locations plus several others in San Francisco and Berkeley, Galileo is a maker and explorer camp with sessions in ocean exploration, drone building, discovering the spirit of Mt.
 Everest and maker’s workshops.